imacat/flask-digestauth/docs/source/intro.rst

 Test Client
 -----------

-Flask-Digest-Auth comes with a test client that supports HTTP digest authentication.
+Flask-DigestAuth comes with a test client that supports HTTP digest authentication.

 See :class:`flask_digest_auth.test.Client`.